 The main medication to treat hemophilia B is concentrated FIX product, called clotting factor or simply factor.
 Recombinant factor products, which are developed in a lab through the use of DNA technology, preclude the use of human-derived pools of donor-sourced plasma.
 And while plasma-derived FIX products are still available, approximately 75% of the hemophilia community takes a recombinant FIX product.

-These factor therapies are infused intravenously through a vein in the arm or a port in the chest.
+The amount infused depends upon the severity of bleeding, the site of the bleeding, and the weight of the patient.
+Factor therapies are infused intravenously through a vein in the arm or a port in the chest.
 The Medical and Scientific Advisory Council (MASAC) of the National Hemophilia Foundation encourages the use of recombinant clotting factor products.
 Your doctor or your HTC will help you decide which is right for you.